shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 5, your dream self can teleport.
 You gain the following Bond Affinity option:

--   Dream Logic: Teleport your dream self to a space in range and then cast this spell from that new location.
+-   Dream Logic: 0 Spell Points.
+Teleport your dream self to a space in range and then cast this spell from that new location.
 The range is equal to 5 times the sum of the spell points spent to cast this spell and the value of your Dream Die.

 Whenever your dream self would fall or otherwise be forced to move, you may make an ability check in your spellcasting ability instead.
 On a success, your dream self doesn’t fall or get moved forcefully, becoming ethereal if necessary to avoid sharing a space with another creature or object.
 It becomes solid again when it is no longer sharing a space with that creature or object.
 On a failure, your dream self falls or gets moved forcefully like normal.